Child Welfare Services.

 The DDA waiver services must be provided to certain eligible individuals who are or were involved in the child welfare system.
 Specifically, services must be provided to eligible individuals who:

-By December 1, 2024, the DSHS must apply for federal approval to establish a new Medicaid waiver tailored to meet the needs of dependent children and youth with developmental disabilities.
-The new waiver will serve DDA eligible children who are age 20 or younger and are in a dependency or extended foster care, or have exited a dependency or discontinued extended foster care .
-Services under the new waiver are intended to supplement, and not supplant, the child welfare services, and ensures a child or youth is entitled to or receives from the DCYF or other sources.
-In establishing the waiver, the DSHS must collaborate with the DCYF and other relevant stakeholders to identify the services and supports currently provided to dependent children and youth and identify services and supports that will supplement supports already provided.
+The DSHS must seek federal approval to establish a new Medicaid waiver tailored to meet the needs of dependent children and youth with developmental disabilities.
+The new waiver will serve DDA eligible children who are age 20 or younger and are in a dependency or extended foster care.
+Services under the new waiver are intended to supplement, and not supplant, the child welfare services and ensures a child or youth is entitled to or receives from the DCYF or other sources.
+In establishing the waiver, the DSHS must collaborate with the DCYF to identify the services and supports currently provided to dependent children and youth and identify services and supports that will supplement supports already provided.
 The DCYF must provide to the DSHS all information and data that is necessary for the DSHS to determine eligibility, provide appropriate and timely services and supports, and maintain compliance with federal funding requirements.

 The CFC must forecast the number of individuals who are or were involved in the child welfare system who are also functionally and financially eligible for DDA waiver services, as well as those who are eligible for the new DDA waiver for dependent children and youth.
 Waiver slots for this population must be forecasted and budgeted as maintenance level costs.